 AP reimbursements will be automatically direct-deposited for employees (staff and students) who are on payroll direct deposit.
 Non-employees not on direct deposit will still receive checks but checks may no longer be mailed to campus or temporary addresses - only to the home address on record.
 For Students living on campus, the campus address is their home address.

 A proper receipt should indicate (1) the type of vendor, (2) the individual items purchased, (3) the date of the purchase and (4) the amount of the purchase.
 College Policy requires all receipts to be original and itemized and indicate proof of payment.
-Should the receipt lack proof of payment, other documentation such as a copy of the credit card statement or cancelled check must accompany the receipt.
+Should the receipt lack proof of payment, other documentation such as a copy of the credit card statement or canceled check must accompany the receipt.
 If the Traveler loses an original receipt or an original receipt was requested but not provided, an attempt must be made to get a replacement receipt and a Misplaced Receipt Certificate (MRC) must be submitted.
 The MRC must be authorized by the individual's supervisor and submitted with the reimbursement.

 The College requires that original, itemized receipts be turned in for all expenses.
 However, for transport, tolls or parking receipts under $75, a receipt is not mandatory.
 If you do not have receipts for these items but are asking for reimbursement, the non-receipt reimbursement amounts must be explained in the date description line for the appropriate travel date and "no receipt" should be noted on the TERV so auditors don't spend time hunting for receipts that do not exist.

 The following common expenses are not allowed under State funds: Snacks or refreshments, Flight Insurance, Car Rental Upgrades & all Rental Options (including GPS and Prepaid Fuel Plan), Laundry charges, In-Room Safes, Valet Parking (unless there is no self-parking option), Retirement or other Employee parties, Holiday Decorations, Gifts and Flowers, and Charitable Contributions.
 Should the department wish to approve disallowed expenses for reimbursement, the expenses must be coded to Local Funds and follow guidelines per the policy.